Banniiii/banniiii/README.md

 ### 💡 About Me

-I'm a **self-taught, design-driven developer** with a love for turning abstract ideas into real-world applications.
-My journey began with an old Lenovo laptop and a ton of curiosity, which sparked a deep interest in how things work behind the screen.
-That spark led me to pursue a **degree in Computer Science**, where I blended my creativity and logic into full-stack development.
+Ever since I was a kid, I’ve been naturally curious about technology.
+It all started with an old Lenovo laptop, Notepad, and Google Chrome.
+From there, I began teaching myself how to build simple projects by following tutorials and diving into documentation.
+That curiosity eventually led me to pursue a degree in Computer Science, turning a childhood interest into a lifelong passion.

-> Whether it's crafting elegant interfaces or designing robust backends, I thrive in bridging functionality with form.
+>Over time, I discovered a love for graphics and design, which pushed me to explore full-stack development.
+I enjoy combining the logic of programming with the creativity of design, allowing me to build user-friendly and visually engaging applications.

-When I’m not coding, I recharge by watching anime 🎌 or playing mobile games 🎮—my way of staying balanced while doing what I love.
+When I’m not coding, you’ll probably find me playing mobile games or watching anime, just my way of keeping life balanced while doing what I love.

 ---